 It is immediate to check that every elementary arc lies in the kernel of $\pi$.
 We now start with the following:

 \begin{lemma} Every angle pair configuration which lies in $\ker \pi$ and whose support is contained in a segment is a linear combination of elementary triples. \end{lemma}

-\begin{proof} Since the coefficients of $T_1$ are integers, if there exists a non-zero element of $\ker \pi$ there exists an element of $\ker \pi$ which is a linear combination with rational coefficients.
+\begin{proof} Since the coefficients of $T_2$ are integers, if there exists a non-zero element of $\ker \pi$ there exists an element of $\ker \pi$ which is a linear combination of angle pairs $\{\xi_i, \eta_i\}$ with rational coefficients.
 By multiplying all coefficients by a suitable integer, we can assume that there exists a linear combination with integer coefficients.
-Suppose that there exists a linear combination
+Suppose that there exists a linear combination of the form

-with $a_i \in \mathbb{Z}$ and $ \{ \xi_i, \eta_i \} \in \mathcal{V}_2$, so that $v$ lies in $\ker \pi$ but not in the span $\textrm{span}(\mathcal{T})$ of the elementary triples.
+with $a_i \in \mathbb{Z}$ and $ \{ \xi_i, \eta_i \} \in \mathcal{E}_2$, so that $v$ lies in $\ker \pi$ but not in the span $\textrm{span}(\mathcal{T})$ of the elementary triples.

 First, note that, if $\alpha, \alpha'$ land at the same point, then for any $\beta$

 is a sum of elementary triples, hence, by subtracting elementary triples, we can assume that at most one angle in the formal support of $v$ lands at each point in the geometric support of $v$.